hphelion/documentation/cloudos/install.customize-network-settings.md

 To edit the os_sdn network:

-1. On the Operational Dashboard, select the Environment tab > Networks.
+1. On the Operational Dashboard, select the Environment tab, then Networks.

 2. Click Edit Network for the os_sdn network type.